dhruvjaiswal2981/user-address-app/README.md

 # User-Address App

 This is a simple Node.js application that allows users to register with their names and addresses.
-The application uses Express.js for the server and Sequelize as the ORM to interact with a MySQL database.
+The application uses Express.js for the server and Sequelize as the ORM to interact with a SQLite3 database.

 # Table of Contents

 Features
 Technologies Used
 Installation
-Database Setup
 API Endpoints
 Testing the API